Antonio Jonjić: Career

 Jonjić made his professional debut for 1.
 FC Kaiserslautern in the 3.
 Liga on 26 January 2019, coming on as a substitute in the 83rd minute for Christoph Hemlein in the 2–0 home win against Sonnenhof Großaspach.

 Jonjić moved to FC Erzgebirge Aue on 5 October 2020, the last day of the 2020 summer transfer window.
 He signed a three-year contract.

+On 9 May 2023, Jonjić moved to SV Wehen Wiesbaden, from the upcoming season on a free transfer.

+On 28 August 2024, Jonjić signed with Hansa Rostock.